-(1) The Corporation's audit-related fees include fees paid to the Corporation's auditors for statutory audits, attestation services and quarterly reviews.
+(1) The Corporation's audit fees include quarterly reviews and fees paid to the Corporation's auditors for statutory audits (being \$201,075 in 2023 and \$178,880 in 2022).
+Audit-related fees include attestation services, if provided.

 The Corporation's Audit Committee has implemented a policy restricting the services that may be provided by the Corporation's external auditors.
 Any service to be provided by the Corporation's external auditors must be permitted by law and by the policy, and must be pre-approved by the Audit Committee pursuant to the policy.
 The policy provides for the annual pre-approval of specific types of services, and gives detailed guidance to management as to the specific services that are eligible for such annual pre-approval.
-All other services must be specifically preapproved by the Chair of the Audit Committee as they arise throughout the year.
+All other services must be specifically pre-approved by the Chair of the Audit Committee as they arise throughout the year.
 In making its determination regarding services to be provided by the Corporation's external auditors, the Audit Committee considers the compliance with the policy and the provision of services in the context of avoiding any impact on auditor independence.
 This includes considering applicable regulatory requirements and guidance and whether the provision of the services would place the auditors in a position to audit their own work, result in the auditors acting in the role of the Corporation's management or place the auditors in an advocacy role on behalf of the Corporation.
 On an annual basis, the Corporation's Chief Financial Officer makes a presentation to the Audit Committee detailing the services performed by the Corporation's external auditors and regularly provides details of any proposed assignments for consideration by the Audit Committee and pre-approval, if appropriate.

-The Audit Committee reviewed PwC's provision of non-audit services during the financial year ending December 31, 2022 in the context of maintaining PwC's independence.
+The Audit Committee reviewed PwC's provision of non-audit services during the financial year ending December 31, 2023 in the context of maintaining PwC's independence.